 Kulthamrongsri and team analyzed data from nearly 7,000 women from 2017 to 2023.
 Among these participants, women who underwent oophorectomy at an average age of 43.6 were typically diagnosed with heart failure by age 57.
 Since this was an observational study, there was no control group.

-The findings revealed that women who had both ovaries removed faced a 50 percent higher risk of heart failure compared to those who retained their ovaries.
-This remained true even after researchers accounted for factors like race, age, diabetes, smoking, and high cholesterol.
+The findings revealed that women who had both ovaries removed faced a 50 percent higher risk of heart failure compared with those who retained their ovaries.
+This remained true even after researchers accounted for factors such as race, age, diabetes, smoking, and high cholesterol.

 White women and those who had their ovaries removed at younger ages experienced an even greater risk—a twofold increase in heart failure likelihood.